 Even high-income earners have faced financial hardships due to the pandemic.
 Recently, many debtors have filed for Chapter 7 bankruptcy.
 With an unprecedented number of layoffs and emergencies continuing to impact the country, you may be struggling to meet your fiscal responsibilities after a lengthy period of financial security.
-While this could leave you feeling vulnerable about your future, you might qualify for a Chapter 7 bankruptcy in Atlanta.
+While this could leave you feeling vulnerable about your future, you might qualify for a Chapter 7 bankruptcy in Georgia.

 At CMC Law, we provide the expertise and tools you need to make informed legal decisions about your finances and the bankruptcy process.
 Learn how to settle your debt and get back to living the life you once knew.

 Chapter 7 bankruptcy in Atlanta is a type of liquidation bankruptcy that enables you to discharge most unsecured debts so that you are not liable for repaying your creditors.
-Examples include personal loans, credit card debt, lawsuit judgements, and medical bills.
+Examples include personal loans, credit card debt, lawsuit judgments, and medical bills.
 There are certain types of debts that cannot be classified as unsecured debt including alimony payments and student loans.
 It is not always guaranteed that you will be able to absolve all your unsecured debts with Chapter 7 bankruptcy.
 Although, it has the potential to grant you the relief you need to rebuild your finances and create a debt management plan.
 However, as a high-income earner, it can be difficult to qualify for it.

 Qualifying in Atlanta to File Bankruptcy